webmd-health-services/Prism/README.md

 * Windows PowerShell 5.1 and .NET 4.6.1+
 * PowerShell 6+ on Windows, Linux, or macOS
-* PackageManagement and PowerShellGet modules
+* PackageManagement 1.3.2+ and PowerShellGet 2.1.5+

 # Installing